Responsible Office: Information Security

 - Social Security Numbers, Driver’s License Numbers, Financial Account/Credit Card Numbers

-BU Google Apps should not be used to store, maintain or transmit the above kinds of sensitive information.
+These are examples of data types that are classified by BU as Restricted Use.
+BU Google Apps should not be used to store, use or transmit the above kinds of sensitive information.
 This type of data is protected by Massachusetts General Law Chapter 93H (the Massachusetts Identity Theft Law) and Regulation 201 CMR 17 (Standards for the Protection of Personal Information of Residents of the Commonwealth).
 Such data should be stored only on systems approved for such use by IS&T.

 For more information regarding these requirements, contact BU Information Security at firstname.lastname@example.org.

 Intellectual Property Rights and Participation of External Users

 Google Apps permits users to invite other Google Apps users, both within the University and outside the University, to view data, co-edit documents, and use other collaboration tools.
 You are responsible for controlling access to data appropriately to protect Boston University intellectual property stored, used or transmitted in BU Google Apps.

 For an explanation of Google’s privacy and security policies, please see this page, and

 G Suite Security and Privacy for Administrators page.